DrakeRichards/ai-asset-generator/readme.md

 #### `ai_images.params`

-- `prompt`: The prompt to use for the generation.
-This is the default prompt that will be used if no image prompt is returned from the `llm_structured_response` section.
 - `output_directory`: The directory to save the generated image.
 Default is the current directory.
 - `width`: The width of the generated image.
 Default is `1024`.
 - `height`: The height of the generated image.
 Default is `1024`.
 - `steps`: The number of steps to use in the generation.
 Default is `15`.
 Only used by Stable Diffusion.
 - `sampler_name`: The name of the sampler to use in the generation.
 Default is `UniPC`.
 Only used by Stable Diffusion.
 - `cfg_scale`: The scale of the configuration.
 Default is `2`.
 Only used by Stable Diffusion.

+##### `ai_images.params.prompt`

+- `base`: The base prompt to use for the generation.
+- `prefix`: The prefix to insert before the base prompt.
+Useful if you want to force a certain style or theme.
+- `suffix`: The suffix to insert after the base prompt.
+Useful to initialize LORAs.
+- `negative`: The negative prompt to use for the generation.

 ### `markdown_template_filler`